-- 11. (1) The accounting officer must implement the system of acquisition management set out in this Part in order to ensure - - (a) that goods and services are procured by the Municipality in accordance with authorised processes only; - (b) that expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (c) that the threshold values for the different procurement processes are complied with; - (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - (e) that any Treasury guidelines on acquisition management are properly taken into account. - (2) When procuring goods or services contemplated in section 110(2) of the Act, the accounting officer must make public the fact that such goods or services are procured otherwise than through the Municipality's supply chain management system, including - - (a) the kind of goods or services; and - (b) the name of the supplier.
+- (1) The accounting officer must implement the system of acquisition management set out in this Part in order to ensure - - (a) that goods and services are procured by the Municipality in accordance with authorised processes only; - (b) the end user departments may under no circumstances request or instruct a supplier to render services or provide goods prior to the generation of an order by the supply chain managment unit. - that expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (d) that the threshold values for the different procurement processes are complied with; - (e) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - (f) that any Treasury guidelines on acquisition management are properly taken into account.

+(2) When procuring goods or services contemplated in section 110(2) of the Act, the accounting officer must make public the fact that such goods or services are procured otherwise than through the Municipality's supply chain management system, including

+- (a) the kind of goods or services; and - (b) the name of the supplier.